ImmortalMan01/mod-plugin/README.md

 ## Configuration
 The plugin generates `config.yml` on first run. **You must replace** the `openai-key` value with your own API key or moderation requests will be skipped.
 Adjust thresholds or punishments as needed.
+You can also override the threshold for individual moderation categories using `category-thresholds` in `config.yml`.
 Set `language` to `en` or `tr` to change plugin messages.
 The selected language file (`messages_en.yml` or `messages_tr.yml`) will be copied to the plugin folder so you can edit any text.
 Enable `debug: true` in `config.yml` to log moderation responses and the selected moderation model for troubleshooting.
 Set `countdown-offline` to `false` if you want mute timers to pause while muted players are offline.